Also known as: Keywords, App Store Keywords, Keywords Field

 High popularity often comes with strong competition, in other words, high difficulty to rank for popular keywords.
 Thus, you should rather go for keywords, that you can achieve a ranking for.
 Summarized, it’s better to rank for a less popular keyword at #1 position than to rank #20 for a highly-searched one.

-Stick with words you have high rankings, but still bring traffic.
+Stick with the words that you rank high for and those that bring relevant traffic.
 Usually, long-tail keywords are more effective.
 It is easier to rank for “English course” than for “course”, right?
 Less competition and you are going to reach the right users.

 Are there any rules for keywords?